MistyCommunity/Documentation/src/content/misty-ii/net-sdk/net-skill-architecture.md

 ### `OnPause`

-The `OnPause()` method is called when the skill is paused.
+The `OnPause()` method runs when the skill is paused.
 You can use this method to save any states and other items such that a call to the `OnResume()` method starts the skill where it left off.
 After the actions in this method are complete, the robot shuts down the task.
 If you choose not to use this functionality, you can use the `OnPause()` method to cancel the skill.

 ```csharp
 public void OnPause(object sender, IDictionary<string, object> parameters)